All Episodes

 Now, why is that?

-I'll tell you a lot of independents don't want to hear it.
+I'll tell you, a lot of independents don't want to hear it.

-A lot of independents do not want to hear somebody who's not even the president, who's not even the formal nominee of his party go over rip his country apart in front of a bunch of Europeans.
+A lot of independents do not want to hear somebody who's not even the president, who's not even the formal nominee of his party, go over rip his country apart in front of a bunch of Europeans.

-The idea, you know, the the elites in the Democrat Party may fantasize about being Europeans, but the American people don't.
+The idea, you know, the elites in the Democrat Party may fantasize about being Europeans, but the American people don't.

-Uh and the reason is the gasoline price, the oil price, and the unpredictability in it.
+And the reason is the gasoline price, the oil price, and the unpredictability in it.

 The reason prices are down is because people are not using as much.

-The airlines are not using as much, people are not driving their automobiles as much, and so the spot market price on oil is coming down in the commodities market, but it's creeping back up is around 124 today, 125, down from its top of 140.
+And so the spot market price on oil is coming down in the commodities market, but it's creeping back up.

 But one thing people do know is that an effort to increase our own domestic supply would go a long way to alleviating this problem on a permanent basis.